General Inquiry Email

-The Committee of Adjustment is a committee, made up of Hamilton residents chosen by City Council that deals with consents and minor variances.
+The Committee of Adjustment is a committee that deals with consents and minor variances.

 All development proposals must meet the terms of the City's Zoning By-law.
 Whenever changes are made to a particular site and any of the regulations are not complied with, you will need a minor variance or amendment to the by-law to legalize the situation.
 The variance can relate to the land, building or structure or its use.

 Examples of minor variance applications may include, but are not limited to:

 - New buildings or additions to existing buildings

 - New accessory buildings such as garages and sheds